 The problem with these three schools is that within them the answers to the 5 questions differ from person to person (this is why I think the study of the end times has been so confusing to many believers).
 For example, some people in the pre-millenialism camp believe that the rapture happens before the tribulation and some believe it happens afterwards.
 Every person in each camp holds a slightly different view on how the whole end time picture comes together.
 So to even say there are 3 main schools of thought is problematic and confusing.
-It’s for this reason that I think it’s easier to scrap the big complicated pre-mil, post-mil and A-mil terms and focus on searching out the Bible for answers to the five questions.
+It’s for this reason that I think it’s easier to scrap the big complicated pre-millenial, post-millenial and A-millenial terms and focus on searching out the Bible for answers to the five questions.

 However, before we can do that we need to decide how we’re going to interpret biblical end time prophecy.
 The two main options are these: literally or symbolically.
-Will we interpret passages about Jesus second coming as literal or symbolic?
+Will we interpret passages about Jesus’ second coming as literal or symbolic?
 I’d like to make two points on this.

 Firstly, when it was prophesied in Zechariah 9:9 that Jesus would ride into Jerusalem on the foal of donkey was it literal or symbolic?